-- The policies and procedures adopted by the Governing Body are effectively implemented and followed by all staff; - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and other inter-agency meetings, and contributing to the assessment of children; - Allegations of abuse or concerns that a member of staff or adult working at school may pose a risk of harm to children or young people are notified to the Local Authority Designated Officer, where the threshold is met. - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner.
+- The policies and procedures adopted by the Governing Body are effectively implemented and followed by all staff; - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and other inter-agency meetings, and contributing to the assessment of children; - Allegations of abuse or concerns that a member of staff,-or adult working at school or in an organisation using the school premises, may pose a risk of harm to children or young people are notified to the LADO where the threshold is met. - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner.
 The NSPCC whistle blowing helpline number is also available (0800 028 0285). - All staff are made aware that they have an individual responsibility to pass on safeguarding concerns and that if all else fails to report these directly to Children's Social Care (Children and Family Specialist Services) or the Police.